How To Wire A Single Pickup Electric Guitar

 Once we have our Hot and our Ground wires, we can begin to install the pickup.
 Most single pickup guitars have no switch, so we are going to leave it out of this diagram.

-Without a switch, the volume control becomes our next step.
+Because we only have one pickup, logically we’ll only have one volume knob as well.
 As a general rule, single coil pickups use 250-k pots, while humbuckers use 500-k pots.
 Both values are identical from the outside, and the only difference between them is the amount of resistance they apply to your signal.

 • Start by soldering the Hot wire to the first lug on the Volume pot.
 We’ll call this lug “Lug-1”.